preto-phil/preto-phil/README.md

 ## :man_technologist: About Me
 - 👀 I’m building up my knowledge and skill set with the goal of starting a career as a software engineer...
 Still early days!
-- 🌱 I’m currently learning HTML, CSS, Javascript and more through The Odin Project.
+- 🌱 I’m currently learning HTML, CSS, Javascript and more through completing personal projects and The Odin Project.
 - :muscle: Goals for 2023:
   -  Complete The Odin Project
       - Progress: